ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 -   **Spinner ends, slider ends, and slider reverses should have hit sound feedback.** If these are used to represent a held sound and do not align with a distinct sound, having no feedback is acceptable.
 -   **Avoid using sound samples for sliderslide, sliderwhistle, and spinnerspin which do not naturally loop.** These hit sounds are continuous, meaning that their files play from start to end and loop as one continuous sound for the length of the object, so using sound files with a clear impact for them might lead to unwanted side effects.
 -   **Avoid replacing the hit finish in soft/normal samplesets with frequently used custom hit sound samples.** Using these finishes to represent snare/bass drums or a song's melody can sound obnoxious for anyone disabling beatmap hit sounds.
 Replacing hit whistles/claps is recommended because those samples are used more often.
--   **Avoid unjustified spikes in difficulty.** Difficulty should be representative of the song's intensity.
+-   **Avoid unjustified difficulty spikes.** Difficulty should be representative of the song's intensity.

 ### Skinning